Battle of Dharmat: Aftermath

 The soldiers had been under arms for more than eight hours of a hot April day.
 Victor and vanquished alike were worn out by the strife.
 So, Aurangzeb mercifully forbid pursuit, saying that this sparing of human life was his offering (zakat) to Allah.
 The Muslim prisoners of Jaswant Singhs army were treated with respect, however the Hindus were all slaughtered, even though Aurangzeb himself had several thousand Hindus fighting for him.

 The deserted camp of the imperialists close to the field, contained booty beyond imagination.
 Hither the victors flocked.
 The entire camp of Jaswant and Qasim Khan with all their artillery, tents, and elephants, as well as a vast amount of treasure, became the victorious princes' spoil, while their soldiers looted the property equipment and baggage of the vanquished array.
 Long strings of camels and mules, laden with various articles, were seized as prize or pillaged by the common soldiers and camp followers.

-But the only question that remains is what advantage did Aurangzeb really got from this battle ?.
+At least as significant as these material spoils, however, was the effect the battle had on Aurangzeb's reputation.
 As Historian Jadunath Sarkar comments: